Outdoor Recreation LLC

 - Attended a lecture concerning the state of Wilderness and participated in a Q & A with Congressman Pat Williams

-- Watched a film at the Roxy about female skiers and meet a professional freeskier
+- Watched a film at the Roxy about female skiers and met a professional freeskier

-The Outdoor Recreation Living Learning Community is located in Aber Hall.
-Male residents live on the 3rd floor and female residents live on the 8th floor.
+The Outdoor Recreation Living Learning Community is located in Jesse Hall.

 How to Apply